-For the second-year grant period: Grantees may request reimbursement for up to half of their grant award when the progress report is due and the second half when the final report is due.
+The grant period: Grantees may request reimbursement for up to half of their grant award when the progress report is due and the second half when the final report is due.
 Any remaining grant award amounts may be requested through July 15, 2025.